Lucy Lawless: Personal life

-In 1988, she became pregnant to her boyfriend Garth Lawless while working with him in the Australian outback.
+In 1988, she became pregnant by her boyfriend Garth Lawless while working with him in the Australian outback.
 They married in Kalgoorlie, Western Australia, that year, then returned to New Zealand where their daughter was born.
 They divorced in 1995.

 On 28 March 1998, Lawless married Xena's executive producer, Pacific Renaissance Pictures CEO Robert Tapert, at St. Monica Catholic Church in Santa Monica, California, US.
 They have two sons.

 Recognition and awards

 In the 2004 Queen's Birthday Honours, Lawless was appointed a Member of the New Zealand Order of Merit, for services to entertainment and the community.